RobotJustina/PumasToretto/docker/README.md

 ```bash
 target=root@192.168.43.102:./model_car/$ws_name/
 ```
 As it is now.
 The configuration script only works if you copy the workspace into /root/model_car inside the model car.
-If you want to compile somewhere else you must change the workspace directory on the container to match exactly the path of the workspace in the model car.
+If you want to copy the binaries somewhere else you must change the workspace directory on the container image to match exactly the path of the workspace in the model car.

 ## Testing compilation
 In case you intend to try if your code compile using ros-indigo.
 You can simply attach to the container and navigate to the proper directory there you can use: